habi/EAWAG-manuscript/manuscript.md

 ![Overview of data from sample 104016, *Enterochromis I cinctus* (St. E)](images/104016.png){#fig:104016}

-#### Principal component analysis of skull landmarks
+#### Principal components analysis of skull landmarks

 Current studies are using 3D geometric morphometrics to compare the morphological shape of these scanned cichlids using statistical analysis.
-A homologous landmark scheme was produced [@doi:10.1643/i2021016; @doi:10.1093/iob/obac022], and landmarks were placed on each specimen using 3DSlicer.
+We used a homologous landmark scheme across one-half of the skull for higher density of shape information [@doi:10.1643/i2021016; @doi:10.1093/iob/obac022], and landmarks were placed on each specimen using 3DSlicer.
 To examine differences in shape across the species sampled, we performed a Generalized Procrustes Superimposition on the landmark data to remove the effects of location, size, and rotation from the analysis using the *geomorph* package in *R* (Version 4.2.1) with *RStudio* (Version 2022.07.2+576) [@doi:10.1111/2041-210X.13029; @geomorph; @rrpp; @r ;@rstudio].
 This process brings all specimens to a common origin, scales the landmarks to a unit centroid size, and rotates specimens to reduce distances between landmarks.
-A principal component analysis was then performed on the superimposed landmark data to visualize the major axes of shape change across sampled species.
+A principal components analysis was then performed in *geomorph* on the superimposed landmark data to visualize the major axes of shape change across sampled species.
 We then used phylogenetic information to identify instances of repeated evolution of trophic adaptations in these cichlids.

-[TODO]: # (How was the PCA performed, also in R?)

 #### Automatic extraction of otoliths

 Otoliths are structures made up of mostly calcium carbonate located in the head of fishes.
-Due to their composition they show up nicely on the X-ray images we acquired.
+Due to their composition, they are easily distinguished in the X-ray images we acquired.
 We devised a very robust image processing method to automatically detect the location of the otoliths in the heads of the fishes and extract them from the original data.
-The whole method is implemented in its own [Jupyter notebook](https://github.com/habi/EAWAG/blob/master/ExtractOtoliths.ipynb) (part of the aforementioned analysis repository [@doi:10.5281/zenodo.6798632]) and is briefly explained below.
+The whole method is implemented in its own [Jupyter notebook](https://github.com/habi/EAWAG/blob/master/ExtractOtoliths.ipynb) (part of the aforementioned analysis repository [@doi:10.5281/zenodo.6798632]).
 The notebook performing the otolith extraction can be run without installation of any software in a web browser, thanks to the help of Binder [@doi:10.25080/Majora-4af1f417-011]; to do this, one can start the notebook [here](https://mybinder.org/v2/gh/habi/EAWAG/HEAD?labpath=ExtractOtoliths.ipynb).

 Since we took great care to scan the fishes parallel to their *anteroposterior* direction and reconstructed the tomographic datasets parallel to the *lateral* and *dorsoventral* direction of the fishes we could use this 'preparation' for automatically extracting the otoliths in scans of the full heads of the fishes.